Linux Users and Groups

 # User privilege specification root ALL=(ALL:ALL) ALL cjones ALL=(ALL:ALL) ALL kbrown ALL=(ALL:ALL) ALL lmartin ALL=(ALL:ALL) ALL

 After you have given your user account sudo privileges, save the sudoers file and log out as root.
 Now log in as your user and test the privileges as your user with sudo access.
-When a new user needs sudo access, you will now be able to edit the sudoers file with your own login using the following command:
+When a new user needs sudo access, you now are able to edit the sudoers file with your own login using the following command:

-In many cases, while you will want users to have elevated sudo permissions, you will also want to follow the principle of least privilege and grant sudo users access only to the commands that they need.
+In many cases, while you want users to have elevated sudo permissions, you also want to follow the principle of least privilege and grant sudo users access only to the commands that they need.
 In the following example, the sudoers file has been edited to limit sudo usage to a few clearly defined commands:

 1 2 3 4 5 6